quiet/org.quietmodem.Quiet/README.md

 ---------------
 The answer to this depends on which operating mode you choose.
 Quiet provides audible and near-ultrasonic modes.
 Audible modes sound something like a puff of air.
 The near-ultrasonic modes run at 17+kHz and are virtually inaudible to adults.
 Either mode can operate at relatively low volumes as long as there isn't too much background noise.

+But don't take my word for it, [try it out for yourself](https://quiet.github.io/quiet-js).

 How fast does it go?
 ---------------
 Quiet's provided audible mode transfers at approximately 7kbps.
 In cases where two devices are connected over a cable (via 3.5mm jack) it can run in cable mode, which transfers at approximately 64kbps.